-Mexican Silver Libertads are minted by the oldest mint in North America.
+Mexican Silver Libertad coins are minted by the oldest mint in North America.
 The Mexican Mint ("La Casa de Moneda de México") produces them since 1982 but their iconic design that shows the Angel of Independence actually goes back to the historic 50 Peso Gold Centenario coins.
-The Mexican Silver Libertad coins are 99.9% pure, just like the Mexican Gold Libertads that show the same design.
+All Silver Libertad coins are 99.9% pure, just like the Mexican Gold Libertads that show the same design.

 The coins are offered with brilliant uncirculated and proof (as well as reverse proof) finishes in many different sizes ranging from 1/20 oz all the way up to 1 kg.
 Since 2018, the three coin denominations of 1 oz, 2 oz and 5 oz are also available in limited numbers with a special antiqued finish which gives the coins an aged look.
-Unlike most other contemporary silver bullion coins, Mexican Silver Libertads don't have an official face value.
-Annual mintage numbers of the silver version of the coins are far higher than of the gold version.
+Unlike most other contemporary silver coins, Mexican Silver Libertads don't have an official face value.
+Annual mintage numbers for the silver version of the Mexican Libertad coins are far higher than for the gold version.
 A considerable part of the Silver Libertad's annual mintage is made up by proof coins.
 Collectors that prefer to buy silver coins with a proof finish will therefore find proof Silver Libertads more readily available than proof versions of other silver bullion coins.

-The silver purity and weight of each Silver Libertad coin is guaranteed by Banco de México.
+The silver purity and weight of each Silver Libertad coin is guaranteed by the Banco de México.
 Even though the coins don't have an official face value, they have legal tender status in Mexico with their value tied to the current spot price of silver.
 American buyers that are investing in silver for their retirement can include the coins in their Individual Retirement Accounts (IRA's).

 |Weight||Purity||Diameter x Thickness|